What do I need to participate in fcB2B?

 Suppliers, if you are already doing business with the big box stores, then you are probably already using X12 EDI with them per their requirements. fcB2B utilizes the language of X12 EDI and it has been used by retailers in the flooring industry for over 15 years.
 B2B allows retailers to become more efficient, profitable and they may even try a little harder to sell your product compared to a competitor who doesn’t support fcB2B.

 So back to the supplier’s question “What’s in it for me?”.
 More efficiency; fewer claims for wrong products, quantity or price on the order; and best of all, potentially more sales from happy customers.
 Are you a manufacturer, distributor, or retailer that’s curious about how fcB2B can help, but don’t know where to start?
-Contact me at email@example.com or 706-217-1183 x 132, and we’ll set a time to talk you through the steps.
-Be sure to check out the website, to start the learning process, at www.fcb2b.org.
+Contact me at firstname.lastname@example.org or 706-217-1183 x 132, and we’ll set a time to talk you through the steps.

 Do you fully use fcB2B?